anakic/Jot/README.md

 ```

-This will track the window's size, location and window state.
-The deafult tracking configuration for `Window` objects is defined in [WindowConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/CustomInitializers/WindowConfigurationInitializer.cs).
+The tracking configuration for `Window` objects is initialized by the built-in [WindowConfigurationInitializer](https://github.com/anakic/Jot/blob/master/Jot/CustomInitializers/WindowConfigurationInitializer.cs) so we didn't have to do it manually.
+It sets up tracking for the window's size, location and window state, and also sets up some validation for edge cases.

 ## Where & when data gets stored